 - ECG may show ST elevation without reciprocal ST depression [typical of pericardial effusion]

 - Echocardiography – pericardial effusion.

-X-ray may reveal nonspecific cardiac enlargement
+An x-ray may reveal nonspecific cardiac enlargement

 - Pericardial effusion of varying size